bpholden/lickRemoteObserving/README.md

 ## Displays

 The primary hardware requirement for running Lick VNCs is screen space.
-Previous incarnations of the remote observing system have used four (4) 1920x1200 monitors (~24 inch diagonal) and placed one VNC session per monitor.
-An alternative setup would be to use a single, very large 4k monitor and place the four VNC sessions on that one monitor.
-In order for the VNC sessions to be of reasonable physical size, the monitor would have to be 43-48 inches (we've found that even 43 inches may be a bit on the small size, see below).
-The pixel pitch which we used which works well is 0.272 mm/pixel (or about 93 pixels per inch) for our four 24 inch monitor setup.

-We have also tried a 43 inch 4k resolution TV screen (which works out to about 103 ppi), but it is less readable at that size.
-The advantage of a single 4k monitor is that it is easy to have a second monitor beside it which is dedicated to the Zoom connection or to a web browser for documentation or displaying weather conditions.
+We recommend you use the largest monitors you available.
+If you have access to a large HDMI TV and the appropriate cables, that is also a solution though it maybe less readable.

 ## Computer Recommendations

-The following hardware configuration has been tested at Lick HQ:
+The following hardware configuration has been tested:

 - Computer: MacBook Pro
     - CPU: Intel Core i7 CPU